 Level 1-measurements utilize quoted prices (unadjusted) in active markets for identical assets or liabilities that PSEG and PSE&G have the ability to access.
-These consist primarily of listed equity securities and money market mutual funds, as well as natural gas futures contracts executed on NYMEX.
+These consist primarily of listed equity securities and money market mutual funds, as well as natural gas futures contracts executed on an exchange.

 Level 2-measurements include quoted prices for similar assets and liabilities in active markets, quoted prices for identical or similar assets or liabilities in markets that are not active, and other observable inputs such as interest rates and yield curves that are observable at commonly quoted intervals.
-These consist primarily of non-exchange traded derivatives such as forward contracts or options and most fixed income securities.
+These consist primarily of exchange and non-exchange traded derivatives such as futures or forward contracts or options and most fixed income securities.